Skip to main content

 1. Web Frontend: Visit http://localhost:5173

-Create an account through the web interface or API to verify everything works.
+Create an account through the web interface to verify everything works.

 Development Workflow